 As you decide what to do the first step would be contacting a lawyer to get their opinion.
 Finding a law firm doesn’t need to be challenging, there are many attorneys who can help you decide whether a claim is a right decision for you.

 The sooner after your accident you speak to an attorney the faster they can begin working for you.
 The first step would be to set up a consultation.
-The Lopez Law Group offers free case review so you needn’t be worried about finances straight away.
+The Lopez Law Group offers case reviews so you needn’t be worried about finances straight away.
 There are enough financial issues post transportation accidents without having to worry about how to afford a lawyer.

 Many consultations are currently being held over the phone or via web conference, so if you are not physically able to visit a law office don’t let that stop you from setting up a consultation as soon as possible.
 When you call, you likely won’t talk to a lawyer immediately, a legal assistant or paralegal will assist you in setting up an appointment to speak to an attorney.